 "One important fact we do know is that cats are not the only carriers of Bartonella."

-One important fact we do know is that cats aren’t the only carriers of Bartonella.
+One important fact we do know is that cats are not the only carriers of Bartonella.
 Currently, 27 species of animals that may harbor the Bartonella organism have been identified.
-Of course, not all of these can infect humans, but research is ongoing to identify those animals that can.
+Of course, not all of these can infect humans, but research is ongoing to identify those that can.
 There are still many questions about human bartonellosis to be answered.

 Cats remain infectious for a few weeks, after which the organism disappears from the blood.
 It is not clear whether cats can be reinfected.
 There are no reported cases of any person being infected more than once.
 There is still much to be learned about the actual disease transmission and process of CSD.
 What we do know is that flea control and prevention are key to preventing CSD in humans.

 There is currently no CSD vaccine available for cats or people.
-B. henselae is sensitive to a number of antibiotics, and a combination of two different types of antibiotics is most often prescribed to treat infected humans.
+B. henselae is sensitive to a number of antibiotics.
+A combination of two different types of antibiotics is most often prescribed to treat infected humans.
 The disease is typically self-limiting, and the majority of mild cases will resolve without the need for antibiotics.

 - Keep your cat’s nails trimmed short.

 - Keep all your pets on year-round flea control.

 - Wash any bites or scratches immediately with soap or disinfectant.